kissmetrics/km-support/_posts/2013-04-10-segmenting-revenue.md

 With the data isolated into predefined buckets, you can narrow in on each bucket in turn to look at your revenue in different ways:

 * `Billing Amount`: use our "total over a property" metric to find **Total Revenue**, regardless of where the revenue came from.
-* `Recurring Revenue`: use our "total over a property" metric to find **Total Recurring Revenue**, which excludes revenue from one-time purchases.
+* `Subscription Billing Amount`: use our "total over a property" metric to find **Total Recurring Revenue**, which excludes revenue from one-time purchases.
 * `One-Time Revenue`: use our "total over a property" metric to find **Total Revenue from One-Time Purchases**, which excludes recurring revenue.
 * `Revenue Type`: Segment people based on whether their first or last charge was a Recurring charge or a One-Time charge.

 ## Additional Notes

+* If one transaction contains both recurring and one-time charges, you could combine all the properties under one `Billed` Event:

+{% highlight js%}
+_kmq.push(['identify', 'baz']);
+_kmq.push(['record', 'Billed', {
+  'Billing Amount':135, // To total up all revenue from this person 'Subscription Billing Amount':90, // To total up recurring revenue 'One-Time Revenue':45,  // To total up revenue from one-time purchases }]);
+{% endhighlight %}

-The properties you add can be combined with our other recommendations for [Tracking SaaS Revenue][saas-revenue].
+* The properties you add can be combined with our other recommendations for [Tracking SaaS Revenue][saas-revenue].

 [saas-revenue]: /best-practices/saas-revenue-essentials